adrecon/ADRecon/README.md

 -Threads <Int>
     The number of threads to use during processing objects (Default 10)

+-OnlyEnabled <Bool>
+    Only collect details for enabled objects.

 -Log <Switch>
     Create ADRecon Log using Start-Transcript
 ```